swiftlang/swift-evolution/proposals/0345-if-let-shorthand.md

 Thanks to [tera](https://forums.swift.org/u/tera/summary) for suggesting the alternative `if foo` spelling.

 Thanks to Jon Shier for providing the SwiftUI optional binding example.

+Thanks to James Dempsey for providing the "consistency with existing optional binding conditions" example.

+Thanks to Frederick Kellison-Linn for pointing out that variables in closure capture lists are an existing precedent for this type of syntax.